37 minutes

 Marking hours as paid

-Some employers opt to pay their team outside of Hubstaff and simply mark their team’s hours as paid.
+Some employers opt to pay their team outside Hubstaff and simply mark their team’s hours as paid.
 Here’s a guide on how to do just that: https://support.hubstaff.com/mark-work-hours-paid-timesheets-page/

 One-time payments

-Often, you’d like to make payments for your team that isn’t related to their time.
-Some examples include bonuses, travel expenses, rentals, among others.
+Often, you’d like to make payments for your team that aren’t related to their time.
+Some examples include bonuses, travel expenses, and rentals, among others.
 You can make these types of payments by utilizing our One Time Amount payment option.
-To do this, go to Financial > Send payments > ONE-TIME AMOUNT.
-Select the team member from the drop-down, enter the amount you wish to send then the reason, then click on Create payment.

 Viewing unpaid hours